 Advice from Working PH Patients

-Here are some additional tips and information on more helpful work-related legislation from working PH patients, including some that have been excerpted from the Patient’s Survival Guide .
+Here are some tips and information on more helpful work-related legislation from working PH patients:

-- If you don’t treat your disability like a big deal, others won’t either.
+- If you don’t treat your disability like a big deal, others may not either.

-- If you sign up for health insurance the first time it is offered, you may not have to take a physical or worry about preexisting conditions.
+- If you sign up for health insurance the first time it is offered, you may not have to take a physical.

-- If you run into discrimination because of your PH and are a union member, your union can help fight for your rights.
+- If you run into discrimination because of your PH and are a union member, your union may be able to help you.